This easy Shrimp Salad with crunchy celery and red onion in a creamy dressing is always a crowd-pleasing appetizer or satisfying lunch.

 Instructions

-- Boil 1 ½ cups water in a medium saucepan and add shrimp.
-Reduce heat to medium and cook for 2 ½ to 3 minutes (stirring occasionally), or until shrimp are cooked and have just turned pink (do not overcook).
+- Bring a medium pot of water to a boil.
+Add the shrimp and cook for 2 to 3 minutes, or until shrimp are pink and opaque (do not overcook).

 Notes